 The draft CLARITY-BPA Core Study Research Report was reviewed by an external expert panel in April 2018.
-Meeting materials are on the meeting webpage.
-The final Core Study Research Report is expected in August 2018.
-Final CLARITY-BPA conclusions integrating the Core Study and Grantee Studies are expected in 2019.
+The final Core Study Research Report is expected in September 2018.
+A report integrating findings from the Core Study and Grantee Studies is expected in 2019.

 Substances: Bisphenol A